vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-aws-airgap.md

-# VMware Tanzu Kubernetes Grid on AWS Airgapped Reference Design
+# VMware Tanzu Kubernetes Grid on AWS Air-gapped Reference Design

 VMware Tanzu Kubernetes Grid (multi-cloud) provides a consistent, upstream-compatible, regional Kubernetes substrate that is ready for end-user workloads and ecosystem integrations.

-This document lays out a reference design for deploying VMware Tanzu for Kubernetes Grid on AWS Networking in an airgapped environment with Tanzu components on AWS.
-An airgapped environment is a network security measure employed to ensure that a computer or computer network is secure by physically isolating it from unsecured networks, such as the public internet or an unsecured local area network.
+This document lays out a reference design for deploying VMware Tanzu for Kubernetes Grid on AWS Networking in an air-gapped environment with Tanzu components on AWS.
+An air-gapped environment is a network security measure employed to ensure that a computer or computer network is secure by physically isolating it from unsecured networks, such as the public internet or an unsecured local area network.
 This reference design is based on the architecture and components described in [Tanzu Solution Reference Architecture Overview](index.md).

 ![Tanzu Edition reference design diagram](./img/tko-on-aws-airgap/tkg-aws-airgap-overview.png)